Anatoliuss/mindvoice/mindvoice/README.md

    flutter run
    ```

-## ESP32 BLE Requirements
-- The ESP32-C3 must advertise a BLE service and characteristic for audio data.
-- The app expects to receive audio as a stream of bytes (e.g., WAV or raw PCM).
-- Update the UUIDs in the app to match your ESP32 firmware.

 ## Usage Guide
 1. **Connect to ESP32:** Tap "Connect to ESP32 Device" and select your device from the list.